 Dress for the Mountains

-If I had a dollar for every time I saw a visitor wearing poor mountain clothes I would have, like $500.
-No, but seriously guys come to Banff dressed for mountain weather.
-That means packable down jackets and hats especially in Banff in November.
+If I had a dollar for every time I saw a visitor wearing skimpy mountain clothes, I would have, like, $500.
+No, but seriously guys come to Banff in November dressed for mountain weather.
+That means packable down jackets, boots, and hats especially in Banff in November.
 It gets colder than you think it will!

 The weather here can change at a moment’s notice and you don’t want to be underdressed.
-It’s extremely important to pack layers, thermals, good boots.
+It’s essential to pack layers, thermals, good boots.

 ↓ Join the community ↓